Latest posts by Donncha Hughes (see all)

-In October 2015, I delivered a WordPress programme over 2 days for 8 participant businesses on behalf of Galway Local Enterprise Office.
+Over the years, I have delivered two WordPress programmes a year on behalf of Galway Local Enterprise Office.
 I asked them to follow the instructions in this blog to secure their hosting and domain in advance of the first workshop.
 All sites were set up successfully.
-A few lessons learned:
+But a few lessons learned:

 1. IE domains may take up to two working days to be fully registered.
 So just factor that into the timeline.

 2. Some of the participants had some issues with linking the hosting to the domain.
 Instead of being published the sites were ‘Parked’.
 The solution was to assign hosting to the domain with the Blacknight control panel.
 I had never seen this before so not sure exactly how they ended up parked.
 But I am delighted to report that they contacted support(at)blacknight.com and got immediate emails with instructions on how to resolve the issue – and this worked.